pingcap/tidb-operator/en/initialize-a-cluster.md

 ## Initialize SQL statements in batch

 The cluster can also automatically execute the SQL statements in batch in `initSql` during the initialization.
 This function by default creates some databases or tables for the cluster and performs user privilege management operations.

-For example, the following configuration automatically creates a database named `app` after the cluster creation, and grants the `developer` account full management privileges on `app`.
+For example, the following configuration automatically creates a database named `app` after the cluster creation, and grants the `developer` account full management privileges on `app`:

 {{< copyable "yaml" >}}